Army holds off Rice 14-7

 The Black Knights have won 14 straight games at home and 10 straight overall, the second longest active winning streak in college football, behind only national champion Clemson.

-A false start on third down pushed the ball back to a third-and-8 at the 17 before Hopkins found Walker all alone on the left side near the goal line with 3:58 left in the game.

-Army converted five third downs on the 18-play, game-winning drive, a typical one for the Black Knights that took over 9 minutes and left the Owls in a hole they couldn’t climb out of in the season opener for both teams.
-The Owls’ last gasp was a sideline pass on fourth down by Wiley Green that fell incomplete at the Army 15 with seconds to play.
+“That game could have gone either way,” Army coach Jeff Monken said.
+“Our guys in the end found a way.
+We just overcame a lot.”

-Hopkins, who last year became the first player in academy history to run for 1,000 yards and pass for 1,000 yards in a season, had a subpar game until then without standout center Bryce Holland and a new backfield behind him.
-He finished with 80 yards rushing on 21 carries and was 3 of 8 passing for 53 yards.
+Hopkins, who last year became the first player in academy history to run for 1,000 yards and pass for 1,000 yards in a season, finished with 80 yards rushing on 21 carries and was 3 of 8 passing for 53 yards as he operated with a new center and a new backfield.

 Army, which finished last season ranked No. 19, lost a key part of its offense to graduation with the departure of fullbacks Darnell Woolfolk and Andy Davidson.
 Woolfolk was the workhorse, accounting for 956 yards and 14 TDs.
-Senior Connor Slomka (74 carries for 324 yards, 4.4 average and five TDs) and junior Sandon McCoy (16-65, 4.1) were being counted on to carry much of the load this season, but Slomka has been hobbled by an undisclosed injury and did not play, and the offense struggled much of the game.
+Senior Connor Slomka (74 carries for 324 yards, 4.4 average and five TDs) and junior Sandon McCoy (16-65, 4.1) were being counted on to carry much of the load this season, but Slomka has been hobbled by an undisclosed injury and did not play.

 The Owls, who started preparing for this game in the spring, held the Black Knights in check in the first half, limiting them to 120 yards on 30 plays, 103 of it on the ground on 27 carries, a 3.8-yard average.
-Last season, Army averaged 4.9 yards per carry, ranked second nationally with 312 yards per game, and won a school-record 11 games with its ball-control offense and a stingy defense that allowed 295.5 yards per game, eighth in the nation.
+Last season, Army averaged 4.9 yards per carry, ranked second nationally with 312 yards per game, and won a school-record 11 games with its ball-control offense.
+The Black Knights finished with 231 yards rushing against the Owls, averaging 4.1 yards per carry.

+“Obviously, a very tough loss and a game that we thought we could have won,” said Rice linebacker Antonio Montero, who had a career-high 11 tackles.
+“But this gives us a lot of confidence knowing that if we can hang in there with a really good team like Army we can win a lot of games this season and down the road.”

+“I couldn’t be prouder of these guys,” Rice coach Mike Bloomgren added.
+“That’s a great team on the other sideline.
+They made a few plays.
+It’s a credit to that team.”

-Hopkins gave the Black Knights a 7-0 lead on a 2-yard run midway through the second quarter, and big plays set up the score in a typical Army drive that took 16 plays and lasted nearly 10 minutes.
+Hopkins gave the Black Knights a 7-0 lead on a 2-yard run midway through the second quarter, and big plays set up the score in a drive that took 16 plays and lasted nearly 10 minutes.
 After Army converted twice on third down and once on fourth, wide receiver Christian Hayes ran a reverse right for 35 yards on a third-and-9 play.
 One play later Hopkins hit Hayes again, this time along the left side for 17 yards to set up the score.

 Rice tailback Nahshon Ellerbe, who missed almost all of last year with a knee injury, tied it at 7-7 with a 54-yard touchdown run on the Owls’ next possession.

-Ellerbe finished with 103 yards rushing on nine carries and Aston Walker had 72 yards rushing on 18 carries.
+Ellerbe finished with 103 yards rushing on nine carries and Walter had 72 yards rushing on 18 carries.

 POOR FIELD POSITION